unexpectedpanda/retool/readme.md

 # Retool
-Retool dedupes [Redump](http://redump.org/) dats.
+Retool creates 1G1R versions of [Redump](http://redump.org/) dats, effectively deduping them by marking titles as parents or clones.
 This is not an official Redump project.

 ## Installation